PFPrzytycki/CellWalkR/examples/CellWalkR_Vignette.md

 peaks <- as(data.table::fread(pathToPeaks, header = FALSE)$V1, "GRanges")
 ```

 Next, we compute cell-to-cell similarity in order to build edges in the cell-to-cell portion of the graph.
-If working with a SnapATAC object, Jaccard similarity is stored in @jmat.

 ``` r
 cellEdges <- computeCellSim(ATACMat, method="Jaccard")